 Option D - not applicable for a discipline name due to its limited scope.
 This option is listed only to provide you a contextual viewpoint: “Space Vessel Architecture” or “Spacecraft Architecture”

 Term “space vessel” is suggested to be a name of a spacecraft that enables human presence (having a life supporting function).
 The term “spacecraft” has a clear definition e.g., MWD (link): “a vehicle or device designed for travel or operation outside the earth's atmosphere”.
-This definition does include also architecture of unmanned probes, spaceacrafts and rovers.
+This definition does include also architecture of unmanned probes, spaceacraft and rovers.

 Both terms do focus on vehicle only, limiting thus scope of the discipline, not considering external to spacecraft, broader context of the human spaceflight.

-SACoS chair does not recommend to use either term as an official name of the domain.

 Appendix A